Overhead Lunge

 - 1

-Stand with your feet hip-width apart, holding a dumbbell or weight overhead with straight arms.
+Stand tall with your feet hip-width apart, holding a weight (or clasped hands) directly overhead with your arms fully extended.

 - 2